What does f.lux do on Mac?

 Can I use Solace and f.lux together?

-Does f.lux control dark mode?
+Does f.lux control dark mode on Mac?

-Is f.lux still being updated?
+Is f.lux still being updated in 2026?

-Is Solace worth $4.99 if f.lux is free?
+Is Solace worth $4.99 when f.lux is free?

-Does f.lux collect my data?
+Does f.lux collect user data?

 Solace - $4.99, yours forever